w3f/polkadot-wiki/docs/general/polkadot-direction.md

 ### Combined Coretime

-An application's task can be assigned to multiple cores simultaneously.
+An application can be assigned to multiple cores simultaneously.
 Some applications can have a permanent core assignment and an intermittent one, for example, in a period of high demand to send multiple blocks to multiple cores at the same time slot to reduce latency.